Before You Fix Your Diet, Fix Your Sleep

 When sleep is poor:

-Ghrelin (the hormone that increases hunger) rises
+Ghrelin (the one that increases hunger) goes up

-Leptin (the hormone that signals fullness) decreases
+Leptin (the one that signals fullness) goes down

 Late caffeine that lingers longer than people realize